-- A. The Company has surplus land at various locations such as LPG Plant, Depots and ROs etc. which is under the process of disposal.
-The management intends to sell the land.
-No impairment was recognised on reclassification of land as held for sale as the Company expects that the fair value (estimated based on the recent market prices of similar properties in similar locations) less costs to sell is higher than the carrying amount. - B. A new joint venture is proposed to be formed between IOCL and CPCL with combined equity holding of 50% and balance by strategic / public investors, for construction of new 9 MMTPA refinery at Cauvery Basin Nagapattinam.
-During the year, NITI Aayog has given approval for formation of joint venture and accordingly, the land and other facilities held by the Company at Narimanam Marketing Terminal which are intended to be transferred to the new Joint Venture are classified under Disposal group. - C. During the year the company has reclassified investment in 101095 Equity shares of Woodlands Multispeciality Hospital Limited with carrying value of ₹ 0.10 crore (2021: ₹ 0.10 crore) as held for sale.
+- locations) less costs to sell is higher than the carrying amount. - B. A new joint venture is proposed to be formed between IOCL and CPCL with combined equity holding of 50% and balance by Marketing Terminal which are intended to be transferred to the new Joint Venture are classified under Disposal group. - C. During the year the company has reclassified investment in 101095 Equity shares of Woodlands Multispeciality Hospital Limited with carrying value of ₹ 0.10 crore (2021: ₹ 0.10 crore) as held for sale.